 Self Supervision within the devices Parameter Setting (Device) Protecting the parameter setting by plausibility checks.
 Implausibilities within the parameter configuration can be detected by means of plausibility checks.
 Detected implausibilities are highlighted by a question mark symbol.
 Please refer to chapter parameter setting for detailed information.
 Quality of the power supply A hardware circuit ensures that the device can only be used, if the power supply is in the range specified by the technical data.
 If the supply voltage is too low, the device will not start up or it will be set out of service respectively.
 Sags of the supply voltage Short-term sags of the supply voltage are detected and can be bridged in most of the cases by means of the integrated buffer within the power supply hardware.
 This buffer also allows the termination of ongoing data writing procedures.
 The module for the supervision of the system utilization will detect repetitive short-term sags of the supply voltage.
-Internal data of the device (memory load, internal ressources,) An internal module monitors the system utilization.
+Internal data of the device (memory load, internal resources,) An internal module monitors the system utilization.
 The module for the supervision of the system utilization initiates in case of a fatal error a reboot of the device.
-In case of minor faults the system led will flash alternating red and green (please refer to the trouble shooting guide).
-The issue will be recorded within an integrated fault memory.
+In case of minor faults the System LED will flash alternating red and green (please refer to the Troubleshooting Guide).
+The issue will be recorded as a system message.
+Battery The battery is monitored continuously.
+Notice: The battery serves as buffering of the clock (real time clock).
+There's no impact on the functionality of the device if the battery breaks down, except for the buffering of the clock while the unit is in de-energized condition.
+If the battery is low the System LED will flash alternating red and green (please refer to the Troubleshooting Guide).
 Status of the device communication (SCADA) The projected and activated SCADA module supervises its connection to the master communication system.
 You can check if there is active communication with the master system within menu <operation <br="">Status display/ Communication>.
 In order to monitor this state you can assign this status onto an LED and/or an output relay.
 For details on the status of the GOOSE communication please refer to chapter IEC61850.</operation>